Conduct a Mid-year Financial Resolution Checkup

 Protect Your Identity

 Are you changing your passwords regularly?
 Checking your account statements for suspicious activity?
-If not, you need to start.
+These are important steps in a mid-year financial checkup.
 Change your login passwords on financial accounts at least once a month and be sure they’re complex – ideally containing a combination of upper and lowercase letters, plus numbers and symbols.
 Check your bank and credit card statements for unfamiliar charges and sign up with your bank and credit card issuers to receive text or call notifications of suspicious activity so you can stop a problem before it starts.